 Jacob is one of the greatest doctrinal teachers and theologians of the Book of Mormon, and thus of all scripture.
 He demonstrates a philosophical grasp of the gospel and offers unique and valuable insights into important doctrinal matters.
 Father Lehi was of a similar disposition.
 It is no coincidence that among all of Lehi’s blessings to his sons, the blessing he gave to Jacob is the most doctrinal (see 2 Nephi 2).
 The content of that blessing has captured the attention of most Book of Mormon students because of its statements about the Creation, the Fall, Adam’s condition before and after the Fall, man’s agency, and the idea of opposition in all things.
 While the blessing is in the words of Lehi, I find it significant that it was to the youthful Jacob that he said these things.
 The blessing fits his mind and spirituality.

-I have not included every detail about Jacob, but have brought together enough to demonstrate the nature of the man.
-There is a tone in his teachings and writings that reveals the heart of “a just and holy man” (Alma 3:6) who was close to the Lord.
+I have not included every detail about Jacob but have brought together enough to demonstrate the nature of the man.
+There is a tone in his teachings and writings that reveals the heart of a “just and holy” man (Alma 3:6) who was close to the Lord.
 He was a special witness of the Lord Jesus Christ, a man with a perfect knowledge of Christ, a man who knew Christ.
 He was a diligent advocate and teacher, a prophet, theologian, historian, father, and man of God.
-In the name of Jesus Christ, Amen.